The Rock School for Dance Education: History

 At the urging of George Balanchine, Barbara Weisberger founded the School of Pennsylvania Ballet in 1962.
-Mrs. Weisberger intended for her school to provide the finest classical ballet training for the dancers in her company, which premiered one year later as the Pennsylvania Ballet.
-For nearly forty years The School has been a premiere training ground for classical ballet while its students and alumni have graced the stages of Pennsylvania Ballet, New York City Ballet, American Ballet Theatre, and professional companies around the world.

 The Pennsylvania Ballet School and Company maintained a close working relationship, but in 1992 they became independent non-profit entities.
 At that time the Company's Board decided that The School's mission and activities required the attention of an individual staff and Board of Trustees.
 It became evident that for further growth and increased contribution to the community, The School would need its own development department.
-The Milton and Shirley Rock Foundation had provided critical support to the Pennsylvania Ballet and The School and made it possible for them to move to their current facility on the Avenue of the Arts.
-In 1992, The School was renamed The Shirley Rock School of the Pennsylvania Ballet, after its beloved benefactress.

-The School's independence was accompanied by the development of a dedicated Board of Trustees, led by Chairman Constance W. Benoliel.
-The Trustees, directors Bo and Stephanie Spassoff, and their staff worked to establish community support for the new entity and to further its mission.
-Expanding its funding base, The School was able to develop its outreach activities and scholarship program with the goals of broadening access, increasing diversity, and creating a stronger presence in the community.
+The School's independence was accompanied by the development of a Board of Trustees, led by Chairman Constance W. Benoliel.
+Expanding its funding base, The School was able to develop its outreach activities and scholarship program.
 In 2006, The School officially separated from the Pennsylvania Ballet and was renamed The Rock School for Dance Education.
 In 2011, the ballet documentary, First Position, followed Rock School Alum Michaela DePrince as she trained for and competed at Youth America Grand Prix.
-As a result of First Position’s popularity, The Rock School’s reputation continued to gain recognition in popular culture and cemented itself as a mainstay in the ballet zeitgeist.

-After over thirty-years as a director of the Rock School for Dance Education, Bo Spassoff retired, and in February of 2022, Peter Stark became the President and Director of the Rock School for Dance Education.
+After over thirty-years as a director of the Rock School for Dance Education, Bo Spassoff retired, and in February 2022, Peter Stark became the President and Director of the Rock School for Dance Education.
 Before joining the Rock School, Peter Stark was the associate director of Boston Ballet II and head of the Men’s Program for Boston Ballet School.
 He also served as Director of the Orlando Ballet School and founded of the Next Generation Ballet in Tampa, Florida.